dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-19-cyberpunk-2077-shard-literature.md

 <br><br>
 "No, that's not--," Jason suddenly broke off and smiled awkwardly.
 "Wait, did you... did you say 'fall for?'"
 <br><br>
 My cardio implant began to beat more and more quickly.
 My face flushed.
 Had I been wrong?
-Could this body of bolts, wires, and plastic contain whatever is left of the real Jason Cadalez?
+Could this body of bolts, wires, and plastic really contain whatever is left of the real Jason Cadalez?
 If his father was able to design a synthetic heart for me, maybe he could do the same for his son's brain.
 The question is... why?
 </div>

 ## Sayonara Station, by Luke Steelman